Kalevi Keskstaadion: 21st century

 The 2000s saw the stadium's condition worsen to the point that in 2007, the Estonian FA declared the grass pitch unusable for top-flight football.
-In 2015, it was announced that Kalevi Keskstaadion will undergo a major renovation and the concept design also included a possibility to increase the capacity to 30,000 in the distant future.
+In 2015, plans for major reconstruction were announced, and the concept design also included a possibility to increase the capacity to 30,000 in the distant future.
 The renovation works began after the 2019 Estonian Dance Festival and the stadium was re-opened in 2022.
-Despite that, Tallinna Kalev has not returned to the stadium due to a dispute with the owner of the stadium complex, the Estonian Sports Association Kalev, which evolved into a court case.
+The reopened stadium's most visually distinctive feature became its light blue running track colour scheme.
+Despite the renovation, JK Tallinna Kalev has not returned to the stadium due to a dispute with the owner of the stadium complex, the Estonian Sports Association Kalev, which evolved into a court case.
+In 2026, Kalevi Keskstaadion served as one of four venues for the 2026 UEFA European Under-17 Championship.

 Artificial turf stadium

 The sports complex of the Kalevi Keskstaadion also has an artificial turf ground named Kalevi kunstmurustaadion.
 Located at the southwest corner of the main stadium, the field is home to Kalev's youth teams.
 It also served as the home to Kalev's first team from 2017 until 2019 and in 2021.